Education

 Over the second half of the course, students will learn basic chemical engineering concepts (material and energy balances) and how they apply to bourbon production.
 By the end of the course, students will understand the key decisions driving design of both continuous and batch distillation processes.
 They will have the skills to evaluate these methods using understanding of equilibrium processes.

-FSC 430 - Sensory Evaluation of Foods (3 credit hours) Dr. Srendranath Suman
+FSC 430 - Sensory Evaluation of Foods (3 credit hours)

 Prerequisite: STA 296 and FSC 306, or FSC 304 (prerequisite or concurrent enrollment).